CapSherb/Portfolio/README.md

  - Shows a list of upcoming events

 # LineProject:
 Project that does basic line calculations given 2 points.
+I/O through IDE console
  - Gives equation of a line given 2 points
  - Calculates:
     - Slope of line